Traveling so easy a Gingerbread can do it!

-- Purchase an underwater camera.
 Before the trip, we ordered a set of 2 Fujifilm Disposable Underwater Cameras to bring with us canyoneering, visiting waterfalls, and snorkeling.
-Being inexpensive, we would have only been bummed to lose our photos if the camera was dropped or lost.
+After developing the photos, we invested in an underwater camera.
+While some of the photos turned out well, most were grainy and dark.

-Most of our trip involved hiking, climbing, rivers, or traveling without air conditioning in the hot Costa Rican temperatures.
-We wore sport shorts and quick drying tank tops most of the trip.
+Most of our trip involved hiking, climbing, rivers, or traveling without air conditioning in the hot Costa Rica temperatures.
+We wore sport shorts and quick drying tops most of the trip.

-Although we had packed a raincoat, the unexpected bursts of rain still caught us off guard a couple of times.
+Although we had packed a raincoat, the unexpected bursts of rain still caught us off guard on occasion.

 Shops with any souvenir imaginable are scattered throughout La Fortuna.
-The only touristy shop we found in San Jose was located in Mercado Central and wasn’t opened during our early trip to the market.
+The only touristy shop we found in San Jose was located in Mercado Central and wasn’t open during our early trip to the market.
 Montezuma has small shops and street vendors, but the selection is limited.

 We took a taxi from the Juan Santamaría International Airport to the hotel.
 Comparing costs later with group members, we learned Uber was significantly cheaper than a taxi.